 Windlestone and the Eden family

-Just south off the A689 south of the Merringtons towards Rushyford is Windlestone Hall with grounds stretching south towards Woodham and Newton Aycliffe.
+Just off the A689 south of the Merringtons towards Rushyford is Windlestone Hall in grounds stretching south towards Woodham and Newton Aycliffe.
 The name is first recorded in the late twelfth century as Windlesden and was either the hill (dun) or valley (dene) belonging to someone called Windel.
 Part of the land here later belonged to the Prioress of Neasham Abbey near Darlington and other owners in the past have included the Ogles and Lumleys.

-The Eden family became the owners of Windlestone during the reign of Elizabeth I and gradually took possession of much of the neighbouring land.
+The Eden family became owners of Windlestone during the reign of Elizabeth I and gradually took possession of much of the neighbouring land.
 They also owned land at West Auckland, so in 1565 a Robert Eden was styled ‘of Windlestone and West Auckland’.

 “when the south eats and wears